Google business profile optimization: how to do it in 2024 [13 ranking steps]

 Be specific.
-If you are a restaurant business, don’t just say “restaurant” but also indicate what kind of restaurant business you operate like “Indian Restaurant” or “Chinese Restaurant.”
+If you are a restaurant business, don’t just say a restaurant,” but also indicate what kind of restaurant business you operate, like “Italian Restaurant” or “Chinese Restaurant.”
 There are more than 3,000 business categories, so don’t settle for a very generic category.

 Choose a secondary category.
 Many businesses can fall into multiple categories.
-So if you think there are several categories that may apply to your business, choose the main category that reflects your primary business offering and then additional categories for other services you offer in the area.
+So if you think there are several categories that may apply to your business, choose the main category that reflects your primary business offering, and then add additional categories for other services you offer in the area.

 Step 1: Conduct a thorough audit of the top 3 Google Business profiles using GMB Crush.
 Access the “About” section in the Category audit and optimize your profile by incorporating the suggested business categories.